 B. The permit of a person who is arrested or indicted for an offense that would make the person unqualified under section 13-3101, subsection A, paragraph 7 or this section shall be immediately suspended and seized.
 The permit of a person who becomes unqualified on conviction of that offense shall be revoked.
 The permit shall be restored on presentation of documentation from the court if the permittee is found not guilty or the charges are dismissed.
 The permit shall be restored on presentation of documentation from the county attorney that the charges against the permittee were dropped or dismissed.

-C. A permittee who carries a concealed weapon, who is required by section 4-229 or 4-244 to carry a permit and who fails to present the permit for inspection on the request of a law enforcement officer commits a violation of this subsection and is subject to a civil penalty of not more than three hundred dollars.
+C. A permittee who carries a concealed weapon, who is required by section 4-229 or 4-244 to carry a permit and who fails to present the permit for inspection on the request of a law enforcement officer commits a violation of this subsection and is subject to a civil penalty of not more than $300.
 The department of public safety shall be notified of all violations of this subsection and shall immediately suspend the permit.
 A permittee shall not be convicted of a violation of this subsection if the permittee produces to the court a legible permit that is issued to the permittee and that was valid at the time the permittee failed to present the permit for inspection.